llegomark/randommusings/src/content/blog/embracing-unwritten-discourse-lifes-colourful-canvas.md

 At the crossroads of my youth, I made the leap from the coconut-laden coasts of Samar to the pulsing heart of Antipolo City.
 This sudden shift in my world was a step taken hand in hand with my grandparents while Mama, a public school teacher, stayed behind in Basey.

-As the hands of time turned, engulfing the lawyer dreams of my childhood, they revealed a new, unexpected path — nursing.
-My Tita, my legal mother, sketched it into existence on paper.
-But as I ventured down the road, the shadows of dissatisfaction and limited opportunities slowly blurred my path.
+When I was young, my dream was to become a lawyer.
+However, time led me to pursue a different path - nursing.
+It wasn't inspired by a childhood dream but rather for practical purposes.
+My Tita, my legal mother, suggested this track due to the high demand and job security in nursing.

+Even though I embarked on this journey with pure intentions, I soon felt confined rather than free.
+My decision became a restriction rather than a choice, and the promising opportunities faded, creating uncertainty and discontent.

 Amidst these uncertainties, one place was my constant — the "Info Station Computer Rentals," owned by my legal parents.
 Becoming a regular face at the computer shop since my arrival in Antipolo, it was more than just a place of casual convenience or business.
 The haven introduced me to a realm beyond nursing, beyond textbooks.